Table of Contents

-Labeling doesn’t just refer to the label on your device, but also includes instructions for use, marketing materials, graphic material accompanying the device, and any other information used to describe your device to the end user or regulators.
+Labeling doesn’t just refer to the label on your device but also includes instructions for use, marketing materials, graphic material accompanying the device, and any other information used to describe your device to the end-user or regulators.

 When it comes to labeling, you will want to familiarize yourself with all of the FDA’s requirements for a Unique Device Identification (UDI) System.
 Additionally, the EU MDR requires that all devices sold in Europe be issued a unique identification number to help with exchange of information including product registration, declaration of conformity, economic operators, vigilance reports, and post-market surveillance.

 Medical device packaging is another aspect of the design that can sometimes be overlooked.
 As with everything else, leaving the planning of this process until the end can result in delays and needless expenditures.
-As soon as your device shape and size has been designed, you will need to start planning your packaging inputs.
+As soon as your device shape and size have been designed, you will need to start planning your packaging inputs.

 Related to packaging, if your device is provided sterile you will want to make sure you think about all of the sterilization requirements.
-The go to standards for packaging sterilized devices sold in Europe and the US are ISO 11607-1 and ISO 11607-2.
+The go-to standards for packaging sterilized devices sold in Europe and the US are ISO 11607-1 and ISO 11607-2.